Kickboxing: Overview

 Since kickboxing is a broad term, understanding the history can be somewhat difficult, since combat is an inherent part of being human.
 Kicking and punching as an act of human aggression have probably existed throughout the world since prehistory.

 The earliest known depiction of any type of boxing comes from a Sumerian relief in Iraq from the 3rd millennium BC.
 Forms of kickboxing existed in ancient India.
 The earliest references to musti-yuddha come from classical Vedic epics such as the Ramayana and Rig Veda, compiled in the middle of the 2nd millennium BC.
 The Mahabharata describes two combatants boxing with clenched fists and fighting with kicks, finger strikes, knee strikes and headbutts.
-Mushti Yuddha has travelled along the Indosphere and has been a preceder and a strong influence in many famous martial arts of Southeast Asia such as Muay Thai, Muay Laos and Pradal Serey (of Cambodia).
+Mushti Yuddha has travelled along the Indian cultural sphere and has connections to many famous martial arts of Southeast Asia such as Muay Thai and Muay Laos.

 In the Pankration, a mixed martial art from ancient Greece, a form of kickboxing was used in its Anō Pankration modality, being able to use any extremity to hit.
 In addition, it is debated whether kicks were allowed in ancient Greek boxing, and while there is some evidence of kicks, this is the subject of debate among scholars.

 The French were the first to include boxing gloves into a sport that included kicking and boxing techniques.
 In 1743, modern boxing gloves were invented by Englishman Jack Broughton.
 Frenchman Charles Lecour added English boxing gloves to la boxe française.
 Charles Lecour was a pioneer of modern savate or la boxe française.
 He created a form where both kicking and punching was used.
 Lecour was the first to view savate as a sport and self-defense system.
 The French colonists introduced European boxing gloves into the native Asian martial arts in French Indochina.
 The use of European boxing gloves spread to neighboring Siam.

-It was during the 1950s that a Japanese karateka named Tatsuo Yamada first established an outline of a new sport that combined karate and Muay Thai.
-This was further explored during the early 1960s, when competitions between karate and Muay Thai began, which allowed for rule modifications to take place.
-In the middle of the decade, the first events with the term kickboxing were held in Osaka.
+In the 1950s, Japanese karateka Tatsuo Yamada laid the foundation for a new sport that blended elements of karate and Muay Thai.
+This concept was further developed in the early 1960s through interstyle competitions between practitioners of the two disciplines, which led to the evolution and adjustment of rules.
+By the mid-1960s, the first events officially referred to as "kickboxing" were held in Osaka.

-By the 1970s and 1980s, the sport had expanded beyond Japan and had reached North America and Europe.
+By the 1970s and 1980s, kickboxing expanded beyond Japan and had reached North America and Europe.
 It was during this time that many of the most prominent governing bodies were formed.